Galadri

 idUUIDAuto-generated record ID.

-key_infostringSummary of key information extracted from the document.
+full_analysisstringComprehensive extracted analysis and details from the document.

 Milestones